Enroll in a VOX course

 How to register and what to expect?

-During preregistration students request permission by completing an enrollment form, filling out a questionnaire, and leaving their schedule in 201 Little Hall.
+During preregistration students request permission by completing an enrollment form, filling out a questionnaire, and leaving their schedule in 201 Williams Hall.
 We use the application to make sure you are enrolled in the appropriate level for your skill level and to arrange the schedule for TBD courses.
 We also like to be sure we have a way to contact you during the scheduling process.
 Permission is granted only when this information is received.

 Practice session times are scheduled according to the instructor’s availability and taking into account the time that meets the needs of the majority of interested students and their schedules.
 In a few cases, practice sessions are set prior to registration.